shekelyan/sampleiterator/README.md

 Each card can therefore only take one of the following paths through the shuffling:

-- 'hot->hot.' (card from originally hot position gets selected without ever entering a cold position)
+- 'hot->hot' (card from originally hot position gets selected without ever entering a cold position)
-- 'cold->hot.' (card from originally cold position gets selected)
+- 'cold->hot' (card from originally cold position gets selected)
-- 'cold->cold.' (card from originally cold position does not get selected)
+- 'cold->cold' (card from originally cold position does not get selected)
-- 'hot->cold->hot.' (card from originally hot position gets selected after entering a cold position)
+- 'hot->cold->hot' (card from originally hot position gets selected after entering a cold position)
-- 'hot->cold.' (card from originally hot position does not get selected)
+- 'hot->cold' (card from originally hot position does not get selected)

 Step 1 of the Hidden Shuffle Algorithm counts the number of hot<->cold swaps:

-- exactly *H* cards go 'cold->hot.' or 'hot->cold->hot.'
+- exactly *H* cards go 'cold->hot' or 'hot->cold->hot'
   - *H* can be determined by generating a random number that follows the appropriate [distribution](https://en.wikipedia.org/wiki/Poisson_binomial_distribution)
-- exactly *n-H* cards go 'hot->hot.' (they never enter a cold position)
+- exactly *n-H* cards go 'hot->hot' (they never enter a cold position)

-Step 2 of the Hidden Shuffle Algorithm determines which cold positions are involved in hot<->cold swaps and samples them, while simultaneously counting the number of 'hot->cold->hot.' instances:
+Step 2 of the Hidden Shuffle Algorithm determines which cold positions are involved in hot<->cold swaps and samples them, while simultaneously counting the number of 'hot->cold->hot' instances:

 - there are *H* random cold positions in hot<->cold swaps, as they are all equally likely we can take a with-replacement sample of size *H* from the cold positions:
   - generate *H* independent random numbers between *0* and *1* in descending order using [order statistics](https://en.wikipedia.org/wiki/Order_statistic#Order_statistics_sampled_from_a_uniform_distribution)
   - scaling (and rounding) those *0* to *1* values to random cold positions in descending order
-    - (those random cold positions correspond to cards taking the path 'cold->hot.')
+    - (those random cold positions correspond to cards taking the path 'cold->hot')
-  - counting repeated cold positions towards cards taking the path 'hot->cold->hot.' (increasing the *L* number)
+  - counting repeated cold positions towards cards taking the path 'hot->cold->hot' (increasing the *L* number)
-  - (for involved cold position *c* the first hot<->cold swap means that *c* takes 'cold->hot' path, but additional hot<->cold swaps mean that the current initially hot card at *c* takes a 'hot->cold->hot.' path through cold position *c* as it is being swapped back into a hot position)
+  - (for involved cold position *c* the first hot<->cold swap means that *c* takes 'cold->hot' path, but additional hot<->cold swaps mean that the current initially hot card at *c* takes a 'hot->cold->hot' path through cold position *c* as it is being swapped back into a hot position)

 Step 3 of the Hidden Shuffle Algorithm determines which hot positions end up again in a hot position and samples them:

 - (exploits that any hot position is equally likely such that one just need to pick random subset of hot positions to fill up sample)
-- the number *L* then counts the number of cards either going 'hot->hot.' (counted in step 1) or 'hot->cold->hot.' (counted in step 2)
+- the number *L* then counts the number of cards either going 'hot->hot' (counted in step 1) or 'hot->cold->hot' (counted in step 2)
 - select random subset of size *L* from the original hot positions
   - using any method that selects *L* random positions out of the *n* hot positions
     - the current algorithm uses Vitter's algorithm A from the [literature](https://dl.acm.org/doi/pdf/10.1145/23002.23003)
-    - the not-selected hot positions all went 'hot->cold.' without returning to a hot position
+    - the not-selected hot positions all went 'hot->cold' without returning to a hot position

 A more detailled explanation has been presented at the 24th International Conference on Artificial Intelligence and Statistics (AISTATS 2021) and links to the full paper can be found below.